 Lawn – Choices Before You Plant

-I was recently asked by a writer for Publisher’s Weekly what trends I saw in the local gardening arena.
+I was once asked by a writer for Publisher’s Weekly what trends I saw in the local gardening arena.
 I replied that I sensed homeowners are beginning to realize that they don’t have to have the biggest lawn in the neighborhood in order to have the most attractive landscape.
 The writer then asked me what garden question is most frequently sent my way.
 “Lawn care, without a doubt!”
 I laughingly replied.
 “No matter a lawn’s size, the craft of keeping it looking nice is still a mystery to many Georgia gardeners!”

-SUNNY LAWN Richard Murray poses one of the most common lawn questions: “I am planting a new yard.
+SUNNY LAWN Richard M. poses one of the most common lawn questions: “I am planting a new yard.
 The yard is mostly sunny.
 What is the best grass for the Georgia climate?
 The lawn should be able to handle our heat and rainfall and require minimal maintenance.”

 Mentioning that the area is sunny immediately sets up choices for Richard.
 Bermudagrass, zoysiagrass and centipedegrass love sunshine but decline under shade.
 If a proposed lawn area gets at least eight hours of full sunshine per day, these grasses are excellent choices.